Next Monday, I have a new book releasing with co-author Kate Motaung, called:

 Don’t Bury Your Talent

-Friend, are you waiting for someone to give you permission to step up and share your message with the world?
+Friend, are you waiting for someone to give you permission to use your gifts for the sake of the Church?
 If so, permission is freely yours!
 Don’t bury your talent in the ground like the foolish man in Jesus’ parable.
-Invest the gifts you’ve been given, and go change the world!
+Invest what you’ve been given, for the sake of those who need truth and light!
 But don’t do so in the way the world says to.

 The world encourages us to put our confidence in ourselves.
 We’re told, “If you’re ever going to be heard in this noisy world, you’ve got to stand out.
 You need to be superior, louder, more eloquent, more perfect.”
 I’m guessing you’ve received this message, loud and clear.
 And how have you responded?